imriss/aws_factory/README.md

 # aws_factory
-A place for tools related to AWS
+A place for tools related to AWS.